List of engineering colleges in Jammu and Kashmir

-There are many technical colleges in Jammu and Kashmir.
+There are many technical colleges in Jammu and Kashmir listed by division north to south.
 They are affiliated to State Universities such as the University of Kashmir and University of Jammu along with other universities such as Baba Ghulam Shah Badshah University and Islamic University of Science and Technology.
 Engineering colleges listed below are accredited by All India Council for Technical Education.